Timac/VPNStatus/README.md

 defaults write org.timac.VPNStatus AlwaysConnectedRetryDelay -int 30
 ```

+Note that the minimum valid value for `AlwaysConnectedRetryDelay` is 11.
+If you use a lower value, the default value (120s) will be used.

 # Ignored SSIDs

 VPNStatus can optionally ignore one or more SSIDs, such that services are **not** autoconnected when the current Wi-Fi SSID is on the ignored list.